Site under construction!

 Their flight in some ways continued a tradition of immersion into the wilderness in what the Bakongo people called the “mfinda.”

-The mfinda context allows us to create a metaphorical as well as historical and natural history of the Dismal Swamp which was called “dismal” because the English-speaking colonizers perceived dense, southern marshes as disease-breeding miasmas.
+The Ecollective mfinda allows us to create a metaphorical as well as historical and natural history of the Dismal Swamp which was called “dismal” because the English-speaking colonizers perceived dense, southern marshes as disease-breeding miasmas but like Brer Rabbit regarded the briar patch, Africans felt right at home in the ewamp.

 eyes downward, stepping forward with right foot toes pointing left